ICTV-VBEG/ICTV-TaxonomyChallenge/index.md

 # Why do we need a computational taxonomy?

-There is a consensus that viruses are so diverse that no single taxonomic method can be used to classify them all (Simmonds et al. PLoS Biology 2023).
+There is a consensus that viruses are so diverse that no single taxonomic method can be used to classify them all (Simmonds <i>et al.</i> PLoS Biology 2023).
 Since its inception, the [ICTV](https://ictv.global) has been seeking the expertise of the global virology community to classify viruses in accordance with their domain-specific knowledge.
 This has generated a patchwork of methods